sabbour/appgw-aseilbssl/README.md

 + scm.internal.domain.com

 You can use the PowerShell scripts below to convert the PFX (with private key) and CER (without private key) to Base64 text to add to the parameters.
+You'll find them in text files after you run the script.

++ Export PFX with private key and the certificate thumbprint
 ```PowerShell
 $SecurePassword = Read-Host -AsSecureString  "Enter Certificate password"
 $BSTR = [System.Runtime.InteropServices.Marshal]::SecureStringToBSTR($SecurePassword)